Superstition, Astrology and the Occult

 - In the sixties one of the most popular songs was a number with astrological significance – "It is the dawning of the age of Aquarius…"

 - Of course, most people of the era didn't know what that title meant.
-We liked the song for it'd melody but for those in the "know" Aquarius was not only the name of a constellation of stars, not only the eleventh sign of the zodiac, but the code name for those who practiced various forms of occultism (Aquarians).
+We liked the song for its melody, however, for those in the "know" Aquarius was not only the name of a constellation of stars, not only the eleventh sign of the zodiac, but the code name for those who practiced various forms of occultism (Aquarians).

 - Occult practices are as old as Satan, however they have gained an unprecedented following here in the United States and Canada in the last fifty years where occultism is no longer practiced only in secrecy but has spread into every area of our everyday lives.